Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Gap

-\paragraph{Algorithm~$\AlgMinMaxGap$.} The $O(n^2\log n)$-time algorithm is shown in Pseudocode~\ref{alg:minmaxgap}.
+\myparagraph{Algorithm~$\AlgMinMaxGap$.} The algorithm is described below in Pseudocode~\ref{alg:minmaxgap}.
 In this pseudo-code, to avoid multi-level nesting, we assume that the algorithm terminates if the \textbf{return} statement is reached.

 We now explain the steps in the algorithm and justify correctness and the running time.

-First, if $\max_i r_i\le d_1$ then there is a hitting set with all representatives on one point, so all gaps are $0$.
-So suppose that $\max_i r_i > d_1$, that is any hitting set needs at least two points and the maximum gap is strictly positive.
-We then compute all positive values $r_i - d_j$, store them in a set $\Delta$ and sort them (Lines 3-4).
+First, if $\max_i r_i\le d_1$ then there is a hitting set with all representatives on one point, and we return $0$ as the optimum value (Line~1).

+Otherwise we have $\max_i r_i > d_1$, that is any hitting set needs at least two points and the optimal gap is strictly positive.
+We then compute all positive values $r_i - d_j$, store them in a set $\Delta$ and sort them (Lines~2-3).
 This will take time $O(n^2\log n)$.

-If $\frac{\min(\Delta)}{n-1}$ is viable (which we check in Line~5), then this is the optimal value, since no hitting set can have all gaps smaller than $\frac{\min(\Delta)}{n-1} = \min(\Lambda)$.
+If $\frac{\min(\Delta)}{n-1}$ is viable (which we check in Line~4), then this is the optimal value, since no hitting set can have all gaps smaller than $\frac{\min(\Delta)}{n-1} = \min(\Lambda)$.
 We can thus now assume that $\frac{\min(\Delta)}{n-1}$ is not viable.